-Collection Summary: An interview of Lia Cook conducted 2006 Aug.
-22-29, by Suzanne Baizerman, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, in the artist's studio, in Berkeley, Calif.
+Collection Summary: An interview of Lia Cook conducted 2006 August 22-29, by Suzanne Baizerman, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, in the artist's studio, in Berkeley, California.

-Biographical/Historical Note: Lia Cook (1942- ) is a textile painter of Berkeley, Calif.
-Suzanne Baizerman (1942- ) is an independent curator of Alameda, Calif.
+Biographical/Historical Note: Lia Cook (1942- ) is a textile painter of Berkeley, California.
+Suzanne Baizerman (1942- ) is an independent curator of Alameda, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.

 Funding for this interview was provided by the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.

 - A transcript of this interview appears below.

 - The transcript of this interview is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Lia Cook, 2006 August 22-29, Archives of American Art, Smithsonian Institution